patters-match/prism2-flashing/README.md

   ILHOPFW.EXE -vb -3v -on -3842 0F07 -gen -hf -d PK010101.HEX
   ILHOPFW.EXE -vb -3v -on -3842 0F07 -gen -hf -d SF010704.HEX
   ```
 - After successful flash updates, the tool reported that the CIS was invalid.
 This wouldn't have been flashed, and the card reported its information just fine using `pccardctl ident` so I left it alone.
-It was likely in this condition before the failed flash.
+It was likely in this condition before the failed flash attempt.
 It's possible there was a specific tuple missing in this Netgear CIS which the Intersil flash tool was expecting, but the recovered card works just fine.